-At AqSep we have developed and refined most of the other key components in a desalination unit.
-Together with Danfoss, a Fortune 500 company in Denmark, we have developed both the intelligent software as well as invented one of the most efficient and robust seawater pump-energy recovery device in the world.
+At AqSep, we are not at all considering ourselves as candidates for a Nobel prize; at least not for now.
+The technology of reverse osmosis was discovered back in 1748, tested in desalting seawater in 1959 and finally from the late 1970s and onwards, the actual reverse osmosis membranes have become widely available.
+At AqSep, we have developed and refined most of the other key components in a desalination unit.
+Together with Danfoss A/S, a Fortune 500 company, we have developed both the intelligent software and invented one of the most efficient and robust seawater energy recovery pump devices in the world.

-Our units are used as single units or as multiple units in parallel.
-Thereby we can offer a cost-effective solution for consumptions from as little as 2 m³ – 633 gal per day and up to 150 m³ – 40.000 gal per day.
-Since you oversee your own water production there is no limit to how much water you can use.
+Our desalination units are used as single units or as multiple units in parallel.
+We can thus offer a cost-effective solution for consumption ranging from 2 to 150 m³/day (633 to 40,000 gallons/day).
+Since you are in charge of the water production yourself, there are no limits to how much water you can use.

-Due to our high overall efficiency solar power is widely used to run the Watermakers… and it does make sense transforming sunshine into freshwater while minimizing your carbon footprint!
+Due to our overall high efficiency, solar power is widely used to run the desalination units, and it indeed does make sense to transform sunshine into fresh water while minimizing your carbon footprint.

-The Seawater is purified without the use of chemicals and artificial additives.
-If cleaning of the membranes is required, the membranes will be removed by your service agent and cleaned and regenerated in a controlled environment.
+The seawater is purified without the use of chemical and artificial additives.
+If cleaning of the membranes is required, the membranes will be removed by your service agent and then cleaned and regenerated in a controlled environment.

-The highly efficient high-pressure pump contains no oil or any other chemicals or artificial lubricants that may cause pollution of the environment.
-The high-pressure pump uses only the pumped media, in this case salty water, as lubricating agent.
-The low energy consumption of the unit contributes to lower carbon emissions.
+The highly efficient high-pressure pump contains no oil or other chemicals or artificial lubricants that may cause environmental pollution.
+The high-pressure pump uses only the pumped media, in this case salty water as lubricant.
+The low energy consumption of the desalination unit contributes to lower carbon emissions.